Revision Rhinoplasty: What You Need to Know

 Whether you’re hoping to breathe better, correct a visible deformity, or simply feel more confident about your appearance, Dr. Sedgh offers a level of surgical care that you won’t find anywhere else in Los Angeles.

-Who Is a Good Candidate for Revision Rhinoplasty?
+Who Is Suitable for a Nose Revision

 If you’re considering revision rhinoplasty, it’s important to make sure the timing is right.